pantonik/pantonik.github.io/_pages/about.md

 More details (in a more formal style) can be found in my CV (link ??).

-My philosphy and other hobbies
+My philosophy and other hobbies
 ---

 What else do I like besides science?